 - Erudite Stoner: Played for Laughs in "That Time".

 - Everything Is an Instrument: The famous percussion chair.

-- Fiery Redhead: It can be hard to tell due to its darker shade, but Regina has red hair
+- Fiery Redhead: It can be hard to tell due to its darker shade that can make it appear brown, but Regina has red hair

 Or a possible name for a band that I will never have

 - Granola Girl: Played straight and later parodied in Your Honor."Gargle peroxide, a steak for your eye.
 Except I'm a vegetarian, so it's a frozen pizza pie."

 - Genre-Busting/Medium Blending: Regina enjoys exploring different types of music.
 Many of her songs are more like character studies, short stories or poetry.
 "Open", "Daniel Cowman", and "Oedipus" are all very good examples, each being an equal mix of all three.

 - Hans Christian Andersen: Name dropped in "Prisoners," and his fairy tales have clearly influenced her Urban Fantasy stories.